 Spend a week of your summer exploring your local rivers!

-Join us July 30th to August 3rd, from 9am – 4:30pm for the Liam Wood Fly Fishers and River Guardians Program!
-In one week, you will learn the glorious art of fly fishing, fly tying and more!
+High school students in the Liam Wood Fly Fishers and River Guardians Program spend one week learning the glorious art of fly fishing, fly tying and more!
 All skill levels welcome.
 Tuition is $250 per student; full and partial scholarships are available.

 Who can apply?
 Students who have graduated 8th grade through high school are eligible.
 We strongly encourage young women to apply and we would also love homeschool students to join the fun!

 During the week students will learn to tie flies, cast, fly fish, field journal, and identify local fish and macroinvertebrates.
 Instructors will also guide students through a river restoration project and discussions about river stewardship through the scientific and social lens of fly fishing.
 Program will also include river literature readings such as A River Runs Through It, David James Duncan essays and more.
 This week-long program will be taught by expert river guides and fly fishing gurus Chris Dombrowski, George Kesel and WEN staff.

 Register: This program is dependent on reaching a minimum enrollment.
 If you have any questions about the program or are interested in applying, please e-mail us at firstname.lastname@example.org or phone us at 541-9287.